5 min read

 The Radius Vision

-Radius is the grocery store we wish we could go to.
+Designed for health enthusiasts, foodies, and environmentalists, Radius is the grocery store we wish we could go to.
 We want to walk into the store and know that all products are of the highest integrity and good for the body.
 We want a small store with fresh products, not a massive warehouse of commodity non-perishables.
 We want our meat pastured, grains ancient, and produce glyphosate-free.
 Is that so much to ask?

 We don’t think it is too much to ask, but we know how much work it takes to find the best quality farms and products.
 We do that work for you.
 We prioritize sourcing from farms that strive towards regenerative practices — holistic soil care, pastured livestock, low or no till fields, cover crops, compost fertilizer, crop rotations, water management, and an overall appreciation for the interconnected ecosystem of soil health, water, livestock, and plants.